cado-security/product-help/docs/cado/deploy/azure/data-encryption-overview.md

 sidebar_position: 3
 ---

-# What platform encryption does the Cado platform use in Azure?
+# What platform encryption does the platform use in Azure?

 Azure disks and blob storage are server side encrypted by default (see [Azure Storage encryption for data at rest ](https://learn.microsoft.com/en-us/azure/storage/common/storage-service-encryption) and [Server-side encryption of Azure Disk Storage